matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Db.md

 #### Description

-In other words, if running a SELECT on one chunk of the table doesn&#039;t return a value, we move on to the next chunk and we keep moving until the SELECT returns a value.
+In other words, if running a SELECT on one chunk of the table doesn't return a value, we move on to the next chunk and we keep moving until the SELECT returns a value.